 Why do our bodies need fluid and nutrition?

 Our bodies are made mostly of water.
 Almost 60% of our body weight comes from water.
 In order to be healthy, the body needs water just as it needs food.
-We lose water everyday in 2 ways: by going to the bathroom (about 45 ounces a day) and by sweating and breathing (at least 21 ounces a day).
+We lose water every day in 2 ways:

 Our bodies get nutrients from the food we eat.
 These nutrients give us energy and help our bodies work properly.